gitpan/App-pathed/README.md

 - `--sep`, `-e` `<separator>`

-    The default path separator is a colon, but with this option you can specify a different separator.
+    The default path separator is what [Config](http://search.cpan.org/perldoc?Config) reports - usually a colon - but with this option you can specify a different separator.
 It is used to split the input path and to join the output path.

 - `--help`, `-h`